 You can pretend that the two code blocks presented earlier simulate a the wireless channel.
 The code should come after the transmit-side code (what we did in the pulse shaping chapter) and before the receive-side code, which is what we will explore the rest of this chapter.

-When we transmit a signal wirelessly, it arrives at the receiver with a random phase shift due to time travelled.
+When we transmit a signal wirelessly, it arrives at the receiver with a random phase shift due to time traveled.
 We cannot just start sampling the symbols at our symbol rate because we are unlikely to sample it at the right spot in the pulse, as discussed at the end of the Pulse Shaping chapter.
 Review the three figures at the end of that chapter if you are not following.

 Most timing synchronization techniques take the form of a phase lock loop (PLL); we won’t study PLLs here but it’s important to know the term, and you can read about them on your own if you are interested.
 PLLs are closed-loop systems that use feedback to continuously adjust something; in our case, a time shift permits us to sample at the peak of the digital symbols.